TACC/benchpro/README.md

 benchtool --help
 benchtool --version
 ```
-This walkthrough will use the long format commandline arguments for clarity, however the short format will save you time - use the Help output to check these.
+This walkthrough will use the long format command-line arguments for clarity, however short format will save you time - use the Help output for clarification.

 ### Build an Application